extratone/bilge/import/wtf/2020-08-29-college-return.md

 https://youtu.be/cY1yRDEfDEM

 **Finally**...
 I would like to leave you with this [gem of a creation](https://youtu.be/cY1yRDEfDEM) of mine which I only made looking for _any_ excuse not to actually be writing about fucking _[Clerks](https://twitter.com/NeoYokel/status/1299018446131339264)_ today.
 I managed to unconsciously find myself downloading the [Media Kit](https://www.instructure.com/media-resources) of the company who makes the software which runs my school's online learning platform...
 I may require help sooner than I thought.

+[1] Specifically, the same “campus” based in the same mostly-abandoned old mall I also worked full-time in.